nadar/stemming/README.md

 echo \Nadar\Stemming\Stemm::stemPhrase('I am playing drums', 'en');
 ```

+## Ignore

+Certain words are on the ignore list, valid for all languages, see Stemm::$ignore.
+You can adjust that list with `Stemm::$ignore = ['foo', 'bar']`.

 ## Librarys Used:

 + German Stemming: https://github.com/arisro/german-stemmer (Copyright (c) 2013 Aris Buzachis (buzachis.aris@gmail.com))